 Our ideal candidate is:

-- Willing to devote at least 15 hours per week to Parks & Powers Psychotherapy as your caseload grows.
-This will include a caseload of at least 10 client therapy hours per week for at least 44 calendar weeks each year.
+- Willing to devote at least 10 hours per week to Parks & Powers Psychotherapy as your caseload grows.
+This will include a caseload of at least 10 client hours per week for at least 44 calendar weeks each year.

 - Excited to put to work their creative and time management skills to build their caseload.
 This will be needed in addition to the training and support we provide.

-- Experienced, and passionate about working, with at least two of the following populations/issues:
+- Experienced, and passionate about working, with at least two of the following modalities/issues [not required, but desired]:

 – eating disorders